 Government Stimulus Gives Nonprofit Sector Options to Mitigate COVID-19 Fallout

-By Aaron Fox, Director, Tax & Business Services
+By Aaron Fox, Partner, Nonprofit Tax Services

 There has been a flurry of legislative and administrative responses to the global Coronavirus pandemic.
 This article summarizes provisions that might be useful to nonprofit organizations as they attempt to navigate the current troubling economic landscape.